junh1024/junh1024-Documents/Games/EV Nova Guide.md

 ## Inspiration for EV
-Matt Burch owned a copy of [Elite](https://en.wikipedia.org/wiki/Elite_\(video_game\)) , which he'd never played cuz he lost the Lenslok protection device.
+Matt Burch owned a copy of [Elite](https://en.wikipedia.org/wiki/Elite_\(video_game\)) , which he'd never played since he lost the Lenslok protection device.
 But it had a very detailed manual.
 It left an impression on him and he finally made a game Escape Velocity as a college student, released in 199x which captured the spirit of elite.
 Its expandability with plugins created a community.
 Peter Cartwright made a scenario called Override which was published as a new game by ASW.
 In 2000s, a bunch of students from Australia created another scenario.
 Matt Burch returned to make many significant code updates, and the result is the EVN we know today.
 Matt would like to thank his parents for equipping him at a young age with the right tools.

 https://lifeandtimes.games/episodes/files/pax-aus-19-ambrosia-sw-talk